 What Is Stress

 Stress is the body’s physiological response to stressors that create taxing demands and knock us out of balance.
 A stressor can be a change, threat, or pressure from either outside of the body or within.

 This fight-or-flight response accelerates heart beating, blood pressure rate and breathing, inhibits digestion, and increases blood sugar levels to provide muscle with energy and our mind with focus.
 This sequence of changes allows us to fight or run away from danger in stressful situations.

 When we perceive a threat, such as an upcoming exam or excessive job demands, we begin to feel stressed.

 Stress is an inevitable part of life,.
 The good news is that not all stress is bad.
 There are two main types of stress – positive stress and negative stress.

 Eustress stress is helpful, pleasant, and positive stress.
 Having eustress is not a bad thing.
 This positive form of stress evokes positive feelings when the stressor is interpreted as opportunities or challenges that one can successfully overcome by mobilizing coping skills.

-Distress evokes negative feelings when the stressor is interpreted as sources of harm or threat that one cannot overcome.
-Distress is associated with a negative emotional health and an impaired physical state3.
+Distress is destructive, unpleasant, and negative stress.
+Distress evokes negative feelings when the stressor is interpreted as source of harm or threat that one cannot overcome.
+Distress is associated with negative emotional health and an impaired physical state3.

 Eustress vs Distress Examples

 It is hard to categorize stressors into objective lists of positive or negative stressors because different people have different reactions to the same stressor.

-Eustress, a positive stress, is related to pleasant situations or occurrences.
-Here is a list of stressors that typical produces positive experiences.
+Eustress, positive stress, is related to pleasant situations or occurrences.
+Here is a list of stressors that typically produces positive experiences.
 They are examples of eustress.

 - Buying a home